hqrrr/obs-rolling-menu/README.md

 ### Quick Start

 1. Download the latest version from [Release Page](https://github.com/hqrrr/obs-rolling-menu/releases)
-2. Edit `_internal/data/data.xlsx` and save to update the list
+2. Edit `data.xlsx` and save to update the list
 3. Run the application:
    1. If you have Python environment, run `python main.py`
    2. If not, double-click the `OBS Rolling Menu.exe`